KeeganSLW/anrikard.github.io/_posts/2016-04-21-olc-students.markdown

 date: "2016-04-21 18:26"
 ---

-_tldr come hang with me tomorrow in the Plugin Lounge at OLCInnovate.
+*tldr:* _come hang with me tomorrow in the Plugin Lounge at OLCInnovate.
 Especially if you're a student.
 Here's the [RSVP](https://docs.google.com/a/edsurge.com/forms/d/1Ch2MDvCmFsCCeJVH-BhkwFEvGz5R9UEA_2qM4ALO23s/viewform?c=0&w=1)._

 Conferences aren't made for students.
 At all.
 And it's structural, not an individual's fault, but everyone's problem.
 It's the collective result of a great slew of sloppy power structures.